Inferis/Inferis.github.io/content/posts/2015-11-01-no-sfo-to-fra-for-you.md

 When you hear things like this when sitting in an airplane, even though you're still standing on the ground, you know shit is going to hit the fan.

-And yes, about fourty five minutes later (I fell asleep in the meanwhile it seems, Wil's soothing voice certainly helped):
+And yes, about forty-five minutes later (I fell asleep in the meanwhile it seems, Wil's soothing voice certainly helped):

 {% tweet https://twitter.com/Inferis/status/660590020726657024 %}